 As the 'eyes and ears of a company', administrative professionals handle the day to day administration for an individual, network or team.
-With their unique overview of the company, administrative staff are regularly called upon to make business critical decisions – it's no exaggeration to say that an executive is only as good as their assistant.
+With their unique overview of the company, administrative assistants are regularly called upon to make business critical decisions – it's no exaggeration to say that an executive is only as good as their assistant.

 - Organized approach